keys-pub/keys/keyring/README.md

 ## Linux

-The Secret Service dbus interface via the [github.com/zalando/go-keyring](github.com/zalando/go-keyring) package.
-The Secret Service dbus interface, which is provided by GNOME Keyring.
+The SecretService dbus interface via the [github.com/zalando/go-keyring](github.com/zalando/go-keyring) package.
+The SecretService dbus interface, which is provided by GNOME Keyring.

+We are still exploring whether to use kwallet or libsecret directly for linux environments that support that instead.
+In the meantime, you can fall back to the FS based keyring.

 ## FS

-There is a filesystem based keyring for other OS types that have no system keyring.
+There is a filesystem based keyring for OS' that have no system keyring.

+## Mem

+The is an in memory keyring for ephemeral keys or for testing.